-The 27 feedback responses, which identified themselves as schools constituted 22% of the original number of NEWEx schools' postcode data.
+The 27 feedback responses that identified themselves as schools constituted 22% of the original number of NEWEx schools postcode data.
 Nonetheless, only 20 of these could be matched with the postcode data collected during the eclipse.
 This means that only 16% of the schools submitting data during the eclipse responded to our post-eclipse survey.
-There are no doubts that such discrepancy could be easily attributed to human input error or inconsistency between the locations where observations were taken (within the vicinities of the school) compared with the actual postcode of school.
+There is no doubt that such a discrepancy could be easily attributed to human input error or inconsistency between the location where observations were taken (within the vicinity of the school) compared with the actual postcode of the school.

 The much-reduced overall response suggests that the main commitment to the science activity was an important motivator in the original NEWEx participation.
-We can further speculate that seeking the feedback nearly a week after the partial solar eclipse might also have reduced the number of returns.
+We can further speculate that seeking feedback nearly a week after the partial solar eclipse might also have reduced the number of returns.
+Nevertheless, we believe 22% to be a useful response level, and the very specific nature of the comments provided led us to consider them further.